While the RHO LT Zip was the most expensive of the base layers we tested, the top looked and performed at the top of its class.

 Use this baselayer for all your athletic endeavors, excepting the highest end aerobic activities or warm weather sports.
 The fitted design and super stretchy fabric makes it ideal as far as freedom of movement goes.
 The seams are strong, and the fabric can hold its own against the outdoors and the washing machine.
 This top is good for skiing and winter sports, running, horseback riding, camping, climbing, backpacking, and hiking, just to name a few.

 For an extra $10, you can buy the RHO LTW, which is the same top, but made of MAPP Merino Wool.
-There is also a women's version of the LT Zip, called the Arc'teryx RHO LT Zip - Womens, which wins our Top Pick Award for its superior fit and excellent breathability, which put it at the top of its class of high performance long underwear.
+There is also a women's version of the LT Zip, called the Arc'teryx RHO LT Zip - Womens, which wins our Top Pick Award.